WindyCitySDR/uhd-e300-dev/host/docs/usrp_x3x0.rst

 Setup Networking
 ----------------
 The USRP-X Series only supports Gigabit and Ten Gigabit Ethernet and will not work with a 10/100 Mbps interface.
-However, a 10/100 Mbps interface can be connected indirectly to a USRP-X through a Gigabit Ethernet switch.

 **Please note that 10 Gigabit Ethernet defines the protocol, not necessary the medium.
 For example, you may use 10GigE over optical with optical SFP+